rokas93/exam/README.md

 No sql database **mongoDB**.

 **More information about Back End**\
-We have four routes for send, get, edit and delete data.
-For errors handling used asyncHandler middleware.
-Also we have model schema for data validation.
+We have four routes for sending, getting, editing, and deleting data.
+For error handling used asyncHandler middleware.
+Also, we have a model schema for data validation.

 ## Front End